micwa/PhotoDB/README.md

 See the documentation in the source files for more details on what PhotoDB can and cannot do.

-##### The GUI
+#### The GUI

 PhotoViewer is the graphical user interface currently bundled with PhotoDB and demonstrates how PhotoDB can be used; it is not meant to be a fully-fledged application that implements every feature of PhotoDB.
 With that said, PhotoViewer allows users to:

-* Connect to and disconnect from different databases
+* Connect and disconnect from MySQL databases, and browse their photos
-* Browse through all the photos from the connected database
 * Automatically retrieve thumbnails of photos on connection and use `PhotoDB`'s `getSpecificPhoto()` method to view and smartly cache files offline
 * View properties for the current photo in a separate panel
-* Upload photos and folders of photos to the database (non-recursive for folders)
-* Select and delete one or more photos from the database
+* Upload and delete photos from the database (assuming adequate permissions), creating thumbnails automatically on upload

 ### JAR File